yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 If a game wants to render an image to the screen from the CPU, instead of the GPU, it will first convert the image into an optimized layout that the Switch GPU understands, and then ask the GPU to render the optimized image.
 To deal with this, yuzu undoes this layout conversion and uploads the data to the host GPU for presentation. byte[] discovered that due to the size of the optimized layout and the unoptimized layout being different, a subspan used in unoptimizing the layout would overflow and cause the check to fail.
-The fix was simple: just {{< gh-hovercard "8611" "use the optimized size for the converted layer" >}}, since it would always be larger.
+The fix was simple: just {{< gh-hovercard "8611" "use the optimized size for the converted layer," >}} since it would always be larger.

 {{< imgs
 	"./wetbear.png| Thanks Wetbear for the pic!"